 Quantum Computing Stocks Are Soaring!
-Is This The Future? - YaNoticias
+Is This The Future? - YANoticias

 Despite its promising outlook, the quantum computing field faces several limitations:

-– **Technological Complexity**: The intricate nature of quantum algorithms makes them difficult to design and implement, requiring specialized expertise.
+– **Technological Complexity**: The intricate nature of quantum algorithms makes them difficult to design and implement, requiring specialised expertise.

 – **High Costs**: The infrastructure for quantum computing is still incredibly expensive, potentially limiting access to larger corporations and government entities.